 The bishop of Quebec made him his vicar general in 1698 and appointed him to be the superior of the missions in Acadia.
 About the same time Abbé Thury founded a new mission at Pigiguit (on Minas Basin) and planned to group the Micmacs in one huge settlement between Shubenacadie and Chibouctou.
 The court looked with favour upon this plan and granted him a sum of 2,000 livres.
 His death prevented him from carrying out this undertaking.

-He died 3 June 1699 at Chibouctou and was buried by the Indians under a stone monument.
+He died on 3 June 1699 at Chibouctou and was buried by the First Nations under a stone monument.
 Dièreville* saw this monument and heard the hymns which the missionary had translated into Micmac.